Is Buying Organic Food Always Necessary?

 - Eggs: The natural omega fatty acid balance is so disrupted in conventional eggs that it’s the reverse of what is healthy.
 It should be a 6:1 ratio Omega 3’s to Omega 6’s, but in conventional eggs, that ratio is flipped.
 Folks eating the Standard American Diet are already far out of balance.
 Choose organic eggs for a more natural ratio.

 - Meat: If you’re going to eat meat, always choose clean, organic sources.
 Organic livestock is raised without antibiotics and steroids, and the animals have access to the outdoors.
 Their feed cannot contain animal by-products or GMO grains or be grown using non-organic fertilizers.
 Look for free-range poultry and grass-fed beef.
-Butcherbox offers clean, organic options, and if you order here and use coupon code GSG, they will apply a $10 discount to your box and include free bacon (uncured and sugar free).
+Butcherbox offers clean and organic options.

 - Dairy: If you can’t do without dairy products, make sure they’re organic, for the same reasons you want clean meats.
 The best organic dairy comes from grass-fed animals.